Evidence for anisotropy of cosmic acceleration: The `Joint Lightcurve Analysis'

 Figure~\ref{fig:JLASkyScatter} is a Mollewide projection of the directions of the 740 SNe~Ia in Galactic coordinates.
-Due to the diverse survey strategies of the sub-samples that make up the JLA catalogue, its coverage of the sky is patchy and anisotropic.
-While the low redshift objects are spread out unevenly across the sky, the intermediate redshift ones from SDSS are mainly confined to a narrow disk at low declination, while the high redshift ones from SNLS are clustered along four specific directions.
+Due to the diverse survey strategies of the sub-samples that make up the JLA catalogue, its sky coverage is patchy and anisotropic.
+While the low redshift objects are spread out unevenly across the sky, the intermediate redshift ones from SDSS are mainly confined to a narrow disk at low declination, while the high redshift ones from SNLS are clustered along 4 specific directions.

-The JLA analysis~\cite{Betoule:2014frx} individually corrects the observed redshifts $z_\mathrm{hel}$ in the heliocentric frame in order to account for perturbations to the cosmological redshifts $z_\mathrm{CMB}$ due to peculiar motions in the local Universe.
-These corrections are carried over unchanged from an earlier analysis~\cite{Conley:2011ku}, which in turn cites an earlier method~\cite{Neill:2007fh} and the peculiar velocity model of Hudson \emph{et al.}~\cite{Hudson:2004et}.
-It is stated that the inclusion of these corrections allow SNe~Ia with redshifts down to 0.01 to be included in the cosmological analysis, in contrast to earlier analyses~\cite{Riess:2006fw} which employed only SNe~Ia down to $z=0.023$.
+The JLA analysis~\citep{Betoule:2014frx} corrects the observed redshifts in the heliocentric frame, $z_\mathrm{hel}$, in order to obtain the cosmological redshifts, $z_\mathrm{CMB}$, after accounting for peculiar motions in the local Universe.
+These corrections are carried over unchanged from an earlier analysis~\citep{Conley:2011ku}, which in turn cites an earlier method~\citep{Neill:2007fh} and the peculiar velocity model of Hudson \emph{et al.}~\citep{Hudson:2004et}.
+It is stated that the inclusion of these corrections allow SNe~Ia with redshifts down to 0.01 to be included in the cosmological analysis, in contrast to earlier analyses~\citep{Riess:2006fw} which employed only SNe~Ia down to $z=0.023$.